The Operating System

 The test should cost a fraction of acting on the assumption.
 A landing page test before building a feature.
 A five-customer survey before launching a new segment.
 A one-week pilot before signing a year-long contract.

 The outcome: Every dollar spent on an untested high-risk assumption is a gamble.
-This step turns gambles into experiments — and experiments into evidence.
+This framework turns gambles into experiments, and experiments into evidence you can act on.

 KPIs That Matter